 By the way, do you remember John, one of the teacher’s aides in Jerry’s class who was also the transport driver in the van?
 I told you he was likable, and very poorly trained.
-Well, since he was there every morning with us, everyone on our staff got to know him too.
+Well, since he was there every morning with us, everyone on our staff got to know him.
 Six months later, he applied for a job in our expanding program, and we hired him.
 Also, the teacher became good friends with Angela and, with her urging, convinced the principal to have us come in and do some child management training for the school.
-We did, once a month, for the next six months.
+We did, once a month, for the rest of the school year.

-About a year after I first got the referral, I was offered and accepted a position as Executive Director for a residential facility that housed teenage boys.
+Several months later I accepted a position as Executive Director for a residential mental health facility for teenage boys.
 I managed to leave the wraparound program in good hands.
 At that time, Domenic was still involved with Jerry.
-About six months later, I had lunch with my replacement.
-I learned that Gloria took her family back to Orange County.
+About six months later I had lunch with my replacement.
+I learned Gloria took her family back to Orange County.
 The program lost touch with her.
 I don’t know if Domenic was still involved, but I like to think he was.

 So, dear reader, maybe you know a child like Jerry.
 Maybe you’re raising one.
 Or, maybe, you were Jerry a long time ago, and school is a bad memory.
 It‘s a bad memory for way too many Jerrys – and Jills.
-I hope, and trust, by reading this much too common tale, at the least, you’re convinced, way back then, you weren’t sick.
+I hope, and trust, by reading this much too common tale, at the least, you’re convinced, way back then, you weren’t sick or disabled.

 Originally Published: BESTTHINKING.COM – February 2014